...

 In Canada, the government has taken steps to recognize the wrongs done to Indigenous People and to make amends.
 In 2016, the government launched the Truth and Reconciliation Commission.

-Their job was tasked with examining the history of Indigenous People in Canada.
+Their job was to examine the history of Indigenous Peoples in Canada.
 The commission made 94 calls to action, which include measures to provide reparations for communities where children were taken from their families and forced into Catholic schools for essential cultural change.
 These measures include financial compensation, land restitution, and access to education and healthcare.
-Canada is following through with payments including to individuals who participated in a legal suit against the government.
+Canada is following through with payments, including to individuals who participated in a legal suit against the government.
 The Catholic Church had also committed to fund these reparations, but so far is behind in raising the necessary funds.

 Indigenous People in Panama

 There are seven different groups of Indigenous people living in Panama today.
-During two different visits to the country we spent time with the Kuna and the Embera.
-They are very friendly people and they add very much to the culture of hthe country.
+During two different visits to the country, we spent time with the Kuna and the Embera.
+They are very friendly people, and they contribute a lot to the country’s culture.
 They make up 12% of the population.
-And 65% of the population have some indigenous genes, which is very high for any country.
+And 65% of the population has some indigenous genes, which is very high for any country.
 As a result, much like New Zealand, the indigenous people are treated with respect in the country.

 Indigenous People in New Zealand

 In New Zealand, reparations are more than just a political issue.
-It is also a legal issue since statements for protecting the Māori lands were made in the 1840 Treaty of Waitangi (see New Zealand and the Museums posts for more information about the treaty).
+It is also a legal issue, since statements protecting Māori lands were made in the 1840 Treaty of Waitangi (see New Zealand Post for more information about the treaty).
 The problem is that there are different interpretations of the commitment to protect land ownership in the English and Māori versions of the treaty.
 New Zealand has begun reparations.
-However, the governing principle is that the reparations are to the tribe and not to individual people.
+However, the governing principle is that reparations are for the tribe, not for individual people.
 This principle is generally followed in other countries when land ownership is the issue.

 Indigenous People in Australia

 In Australia, there is a similar problem as with Canada, where children were forcibly taken from their families to become acculturated.
 In 2021, the Prime Minister announced that roughly 380 million Australian Dollars would be set aside to compensate descendants of those wronged.
-For more about the Aboriginal People please see the Australia Post (currently under development).
+For more about the Aboriginal People, please see our Australia Post.

 The debate about reparations for Indigenous People is complex and contentious.
 There are those who argue that reparations are necessary to right the wrongs of the past and to provide a measure of justice to Indigenous people.
 There are also those who argue that reparations are not a viable solution and that they will not address the underlying issues of colonialism and oppression.

-We found it very interesting that in all the countries we visited in Asia (Japan, Singapore, Indonesia, Thailand, Philipines, Vietnam and Cambodia) attempts to colonize them were not as successful as in other places we visited.
-Okay, many of these countries did have European dominance for some significant time: The French in Indochina, The Portugese in Thailand, The Spanish in the Philipines, The Dutch in Indonesia, The British in Singapore, etc. Also the Chinese presence in almost all these countries has been very real.
-But, what we see is that the Asian countries today are very independent.
-The former colonizers are not well respected in these countires.
-For example, in Indochina the French are not well thought of at all.
+We found it very interesting that in all the countries we visited in Asia (Japan, Singapore, Indonesia, Thailand, the Philippines, Vietnam, and Cambodia), attempts to colonize them were not as successful as in other places we visited.
+Okay, many of these countries did have European dominance for a significant period: the French in Indochina, the Portuguese in Thailand, the Spanish in the Philippines, the Dutch in Indonesia, the British in Singapore, etc. Also, the Chinese presence in almost all these countries has been very real.
+But we see that Asian countries today are very independent.
+The former colonizers are not well respected in these countries.
+For example, in Indochina, the French are not well thought of at all.

 Reparations for Indigenous People